jinpower1998/microk8s-homelab/README.md

 ### NOTE !

-Please don't use this Repository for large  Enterprise- or Production-Environments !
+Please don't use this repository for large enterprise- or production environments !